Wednesday, 24 December 2008

 Christmas Eve is here and all of my family have arrived safe and sound.
 Poor Abby and Emma are in culture shock I think.

-the other hand is simply excited about Christmas.
+Austin, on the other hand is simply excited about Christmas.
 He hung his stocking by the fireplace tonight and left milk, cookies and carrots out for Santa and his reindeer.

 Tomorrow morning should be exciting for all of us as this will be the first Christmas where Austin understands what is going on and it is Alexandra's first Christmas.